FAQ: Market Transformation

 There are several examples of successful MTIs that have been implemented across the country including lighting, resource-efficient front-loading clothes washers, Building Operator Certification, 80 Plus, etc. MTIs always begin with a logic model that describes market barriers and strategies to overcome them.

 Beyond cost-effective energy efficiency, MTIs include characteristics of longevity, leverage, scale, and market readiness.
-Read some case studies.
+Read a case study.

 [1] CPUC D.21-05-031 page 14 clarifies the primarily purpose of Resource Acquisition in California for future portfolios.
 In the past in California and generally resource acquisition programs all over the country are geared toward meeting near-term energy-savings goals.